-Alternatively, select one of the buttons under "Add a device manually" according the appropriate protocol: Z-Wave, Zigbee, Iris V1 Zigbee (note: not for Iris v2 or later), or Virtual.
+Alternatively, select one of the buttons under "Add a device manually" according the appropriate protocol: Z-Wave, Zigbee, Iris V1 Zigbee (hub models C-7 and earlier only), or Virtual.

 Put your device in paring or inclusion mode (if not virtual), according to the device-specific instructions presented in step 2 or the ones included with your device, and follow the prompts.